lyuzlion/lyuzlion.github.io/_pages/about.md

  Xinrui Wang, **Zilong Liu**, Shixin Ye, Xin Huang, Hong Gao, Xiuzhen Cheng, Dongxiao Yu

-- We use the k-truss model, which is a relaxation of the clique but whose members have large engagement and high tie strength, to describe fair communities, namely fair k-truss communities (FTC) and anchored fair k-truss communities (AFTC, using anchored vertices to help satisfying the fairness constraint).
+- We use the k-truss model, which is a relaxation of the clique but whose members have large engagement and high tie strength, to describe fair communities, namely fair k-truss communities and anchored fair k-truss communities.
 </div>
 </div>